Selçuk Bayraktar

 Selçuk Bayraktar (born 7 October 1979) is a Turkish pilot, engineer and businessman.
 He is the chairman of the board and the chief technology officer of the Turkish technology company Baykar.
-He is also known as the designer of Turkey's first indigenous unmanned combat aerial vehicle (UCAV) Bayraktar TB2 and first unmanned fighter jet Bayraktar Kızılelma.
-Bayraktar is also the founding chairman of the Turkish Technology Team Foundation.
+He is also known as the designer of Turkey's first indigenous unmanned combat aerial vehicle Bayraktar TB2 and first unmanned fighter jet Bayraktar Kızılelma.
+Bayraktar is also the founding chairman of the Turkish Technology Team Foundation and KÜME (Culture and Heritage) Foundation.

 Early life and education

 Originally from Trabzon, Bayraktar was born in 1979 in the Sarıyer district of Istanbul, the second child of Özdemir Bayraktar and Canan Bayraktar.
 His father Özdemir (1948–2021) established the Turkish aerospace firm Baykar in 1984.
 Selçuk began his education in Sarıyer Primary School, thereafter enrolling in Robert College from which he graduated in 1997.
 In that year, he began higher education in the Department of Electronics and Communication Engineering at Istanbul Technical University.
 During his undergraduate education, he received a scholarship from the GRASP Laboratory at University of Pennsylvania, where he received a master's degree in 2004.
 His master's degree research involved a successful demonstration of air–ground coordination of UAVs in formation flight alongside territorial robot teams.
 This work attracted attention and he was offered a further scholarship by the Massachusetts Institute of Technology.
 Pursuing his studies under the supervision of George Pappas and Eric Feron, Bayraktar earned his second master's degree with his research in autonomous, aggressive maneuvering of unmanned helicopter systems.